miki-yuasa/intern-coding-tasks/README.md

 English and Japanese statements are available.
 The overview of the problems is as follows.

+## 2019
+The problem set in 2019 consists of six themes.
+Each applicant needed to choose one of them according to the theme they have chosen.

+- Machine Learning
+- Back-end
+- Front-end
+- Chip
+- Performance Optimization
+- Computer Vision (Chainer)

 ## 2018
 The problem set in 2018 consists of five themes.
-Applicants needed to choose one of them according to the theme they have chosen.

 - **Machine Learning/Mathematics**: You are asked to implement an algorithm of adversarial examples for some neural network model.
 You need to write a simple report on the performance of the algorithm as well.
 - **Back-end**: You are asked to create a tool that analyzes log files.